filipealvesrr/filipealvesrr/README.md

 ## Hi there 👋, I'm Filipe Alves

-#### A Brazilian student of computer engineering and Web Developer
+#### A Brazilian student of computer engineering
-Passionate about learning new things and enthusiastic about software development technologies 😄☺️
+Passionate about learning new things 😄☺️

 <div align="center">